 Spanning Tree (STP)

-The Spanning Tree Protocol (STP) prevents Layer 2 loops in switched networks.
-A loop occurs, for example, due to accidentally connected switch ports or redundant cabling.
+The Spanning Tree Protocol (STP) prevents Layer 2 loops in switched networks by automatically blocking redundant connections and recalculating when link failures occur.
+A loop can be caused by accidentally connected switch ports or redundant cabling, leading to broadcast storms, MAC flapping and complete network standstill.

 Without STP, a single LAN loop can cause the following problems: